zesk/build/documentation/source/guide/bash-FAQ.md

 - The shell provides associative array variables, with the appropriate support to create, delete, assign values to, and expand them.

-- The `declare` builtin now has new -l (convert value to lowercase upon assignment) and -u (convert value to uppercase upon assignment) options.
+- The `declare` builtin now has new -l (convert value to stringLowercase upon assignment) and -u (convert value to stringUppercase upon assignment) options.
   There is an optionally-configurable -c option to capitalize a value at assignment.